If you don’t have time to dig through the whole guide, Ryka Devotion Plus 2 (women) and Brooks Addiction Walker (men) are the best shoes for sciatica.

 What I Didn’t Like

 How I Picked the Best Shoes for Sciatica Problems – Ultimate Buying Guide

 I hope that you might have found reviews of the best shoes for sciatica problems quite helpful.
 After spending 72+ hours and digging into 100s of products, I have come up with the 11 best shoes that relieve sciatica nerve pain.
 Some of the options are available for both men and women, while some are only gender-specific.

 As everyone has specific needs for shoe selection, if you can’t still decide which pair of shoes for sciatica pain relief you should buy, I would recommend you to read our buyer’s guide below.

 In this guide, we have covered all the essential features and aspects you should consider while buying the best shoes for sciatica problems.

 Comfort and Shock Absorption

-Therefore, the rule of thumb is that the comfortable shoes should have a lightweight, padded tongue and heel collar, moisture-wicking footbed that gives a plush feel to your feet, and a lightweight shock-absorbing flexible midsole that protects your feet from solid impact.
+Therefore, the rule of thumb is that comfortable shoes for sciatica pain should have a lightweight, padded tongue and heel collar, a moisture-wicking footbed that gives a plush feel to your feet, and a lightweight shock-absorbing flexible midsole that protects your feet from solid impact.
 If you find these features in the above-reviewed shoe models, you can buy them that suit your profession and meet your needs without a second thought.